mtagius/pwnagotchi-tools/README.md

 In short, these scripts will help you crack WPA/WPA2 passwords in the most automated way possible.

 #### These tools were custom made to serve my purposes and as a result these scripts are written for Windows and contain dependencies on Python, Vagrant, Virtual Box, and of course, Hashcat.
-For example, to convert pcap files into pmkid/hccapx files Vagrant creates a headless Kali Linux VM, which is total overkill for someone already running Linux.
+For example, to convert pcap files into pmkid/hccapx files Vagrant creates a headless Debian Linux VM, which is total overkill for someone already running Linux.
 To run this project on Linux the bat scripts, Vagrant script, and generate-hashcat-scripts.py would need to be converted.

 #### This project is ONLY to be used for wifi security education in conjunction with a pwnagotchi.
 Hacking wifi networks you don't own is ILLEGAL and is not endorsed by this project.